Top 11 Easiest Languages to Learn in 2026

 French

-French is one of the most widely spoken languages in the world and a great choice for English speakers to learn.
-English shares a large number of borrowed words from French like menu, ballet, genre making its vocabulary feel familiar.
+French is one of the most widely spoken languages in the world with millions of native speakers across Europe, Africa ,and beyond.
+It is a great choice for English speakers to learn.
+English shares a large number of borrowed words from French like menu, ballet, genre making it’s vocabulary feel familiar.
+It is considered one of the easiest languages to learn because of its familiar words and logical word order.
 French belongs to the Romance language family but has many grammatical rules that are logical and consistent once understood.

 Language Family: Romance